 Finally, agility is not for everyone.
 Or, at least, not for every part of the organization.
 A dual operating model has emerged in many organizations under which some parts move rapidly to a digital business and operating model, whereas other areas — such as legal and compliance departments — transform at a slower pace to ensure consistency and risk management.

 HR is an important partner in reaching these agility goals.
 A fast-adapting organization needs HR to develop its own strategic capability, just as business leaders become well-versed in HR implications.
 Current organizational development roles within HR teams are a start; baking that expertise into a suitable set of HR practices is a smart solution.
 Processes such as career pathing, performance management and learning and development must all adapt to facilitate change at speed.

 The talent profile will evolve, too.
 An agile structure requires core leaders to shift between stable and nimble business units, turning the company’s mission into action and working alongside specialists.
 Individuals will move around based on ambition, cultivating the skills necessary to take on multiple roles.
-And training and incentives come into play to encourage a lab mindset — one in which growth fueled by experimentation and where innovation becomes the norm.
+And training and incentives come into play to encourage a — one in which growth fueled by experimentation and where innovation becomes the norm.

 A culture of continuous regeneration will help organizations navigate uncertain waters; with executives keen to partner this year, HR is in prime position to steer the way.

 We’re eager to speak with you.
 Please provide your details below.